-Breakfasts, lunches, dinners, desserts, and baked goods are all within your grasp.
-It passes the off-grid cooking test!
+Breakfasts, lunches, dinners, desserts, and baked goods are all within your grasp with a Dutch oven.

-Wood and buffalo chips are okay, but modern-day charcoal briquettes are the best.
+Wood and buffalo chips were okay back in the day, but modern-day charcoal briquettes are the best.
 And, briquettes are easy to store and not dangerous in any way.
 Plus, if they get wet, you just dry them out before using them.

 What Kind of Dutch Oven Cooker Should You Buy?